These ten disciples had just heard two of his disciples ask Jesus:

 Now Jesus is dealing with some consternation from the others that two of the disciples felt they had deserved a special seat in heaven.

-The Greek word, ἔθνος (ethnos) is typically translated to either "gentiles" or "pagans" among the various sectarian Bible translations.
+The Greek word, ἔθνος (ethnos) is typically translated to either "gentiles" or "pagans" among the various Bible translations.
 Both of these translations are, however, limited.

-The word "gentiles" is often taken to mean a race of people - a people who were not ethnically Jews, or who had not joined the Jewish sects.
+The word "gentiles" is often taken to mean a race of people - a people who were not ethnically Jews, or who had not joined the temple sects.
 This is shortsighted and would mean that Jesus was either a racist or a sectarian.
 He was neither, as we learned from his other teachings, including his exchange with a Samaritan woman.
 Jesus recognized the soul within and taught love of the one true God, not love of a Jewish God or a Christian God.

 Furthermore, the word "pagan" often connotates an expression for those who worship idols, or who do not worship the "Jewish God."
 Both of these are also shortsighted.
 Jesus wasn't referring specifically to those who worshipped idols.
 And he certainly wasn't mocking those who followed other religious philosophies.